aa-12323/sa/README.md

 ### How to make foreground and background galaxies?
 Cut out R and cut red_ shift

+### Should I make empty cluster cut?

+### selection effect and errors in redmagic
+Shape bias is always multiplicative

 ## TODO
 1. Make foreground and background calculations to account for systematics
 2. Linear regression
 3. Read DES IA paper
 4. Read SDSS IA paper
+5. z and richness
+6. fix empty cluster dropping